Chemicals Investment Banking 101: Walter White Meets Gordon Gekko?

 [Implied] Premiums Paid: When evaluating an acquisition offer, you take the offer price and compare it to closing prices, the 30-day volume weighted average price (VWAP), the 3-month average, 52-week high, 52-week low, and so on.

-Consolidated Sum of the Parts: This is most important for companies in the “Major Diversified” segment above – you would create sets of public comps and precedent transactions for each different business segment, multiply the medians by the appropriate metrics, and adjust for overhead to calculate the total value.
+Consolidated Sum of the Parts: This is most important for companies in the “Major Diversified” segment above – you would create sets of comparable company analysis and precedent transactions for each different business segment, multiply the medians by the appropriate metrics, and adjust for overhead to calculate the total value.
 You might also plot these multiples over time to see how they fare against the target’s trading multiple history.

-Then you have the DCF analysis, Wall Street equity research analyst price targets, historical share prices, LBO analysis, contribution analysis, implied exchange ratio analysis, and future stock price analysis (project future TEV based on an assumed multiple, back into Equity Value, and discount the share price to its present value).
+Then you have the DCF analysis based on Unlevered Free Cash Flow, Wall Street equity research analyst price targets, historical share prices, LBO analysis, contribution analysis, implied exchange ratio analysis, and future stock price analysis (project future TEV based on an assumed multiple, back into Equity Value, and discount the share price to its present value).

 Q: I’m still disappointed.
 There’s really nothing different?